ronnierap/kreate-kube/README.md

   api:
     path: /api
     read-timeout: 60  # This always is a slow api, so it should be longer
-egress: # dict to be mergable with fields, but bt ugly with all emtpyP{}
+egress: # dict to be mergable with fields, but bit ugly with all emtpy {}'s
   db: {}
   redis: {}
   xyz: {}